shuai-xu/flink/docs/dev/stream/examples.md

 SocketWindowWordCount implements a streaming windowed version of the "WordCount" program.

 This program connects to a server socket and reads strings from the socket.
-The easiest way to try this out is to open a text server (Take port 12345 as example)
+The easiest way to try this out is to open a text server (Take port 9000 as example)

 The {% gh_link flink-examples/flink-examples-streaming/src/main/java/org/apache/flink/streaming/examples/socket/SocketWindowWordCount.java "TopSpeedWindowing java program" %} and {% gh_link flink-examples/flink-examples-streaming/src/main/scala/org/apache/flink/streaming/scala/examples/socket/SocketWindowWordCount.scala "TopSpeedWindowing scala program" %} is the source code.

 Using the <i>netcat</i> tool via

 {% highlight bash %}
-$ nc -l 12345
+$ nc -l 9000
 {% endhighlight %}

 If you get an error “Ncat: socket: Address family not supported by protocol QUITTING”.
 Use the following command:

 {% highlight bash %}
-$ nc -l 0.0.0.0 12345
+$ nc -l 0.0.0.0 9000
 {% endhighlight %}

 and run this example with the hostname and the port as arguments.

 {% highlight bash %}
-$ ./bin/flink run ./examples/streaming/SocketWindowWordCount.jar
+$ ./bin/flink run ./examples/streaming/SocketWindowWordCount.jar --port 9000
 {% endhighlight %}

 Then, you can input data in nc shell terminal:

 {% highlight bash %}
-$ nc -l 12345
+$ nc -l 9000
 lorem ipsum
 ipsum ipsum ipsum
 bye